MySxan/Phigrim-Separatist/README.md

 ## A display font
-Phigrim Separatist is an art fontcreated for the community rhythm game Phigrim, designed by MySxan.
+Phigrim Separatist is an art font created for the community rhythm game Phigrim, designed by MySxan.
 Inspired by Hotaru's game UI draft.
-The font can be used in various design situation like headline, titling, poster creation and graphic display.
+The font can be used in various design situations like headlines, titling, poster creation, and graphic display.
 Feel free to use it in graphic design.

 ## License